belloum/reproducible-monitoring/README.md

 to analyzing sensor data for activity monitoring.
 These rules are written with a domain-specific language nammed Allen.
 Because of the dedicated nature of this DSL, our monitoring rules are concise and high-level, facilitating their evolution.

-This repository contains five files and a readme file:
+This repository contains:
 - makefile
-- src with the version of Allen that we used to execute our rules.
+- A src directory with the version of Allen that we used to execute our rules.
 Further information about Allen are found in this link: https://github.com/NicVolanschi/Allen
 - dataset.csv a set of ambiant sensor data, collected over several months from a natural setting
 - log-analyses.aln contains a set of rules to detect activitives as well as sensor failures